Stephen Altschul: From mathematics to bioinformatics

 During his undergraduate years, Altschul developed an interest in biology.
 As a result, he started reading books about DNA.
-One of the books which he read was The Double Helix by Watson.
+One of the books that he read was The Double Helix by Watson.
 Furthermore, he had also taken a course on Evolutionary Biology.
 Altschul had also spent two summers working in laboratories at Rockfeller University where he helped to write computer codes for an X-ray crystallography project.

 Due to his interest, Altschul had considered trying to apply to graduate school in biology.
 He instead decided to apply to programs in applied mathematics, with the hope of finding some applications of mathematics to biology to work on.

 Notable appointments/positions held

 Upon graduation, Stephen Frank Altschul worked in the Mathematics Research Branch of the National Institute of Diabetes and Digestive and Kidney Diseases as an IRTA postdoctoral fellowship.
 From 1990 to present, he has worked in the NCBI Computational Biology Branch, holding the position of senior investigator.